 Mentone - Valley Head is a very small town located in the state of Alabama.
 With a population of 4,274 people and just one neighborhood, Mentone - Valley Head is the 139th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Mentone - Valley Head is generally considered to be a blue-collar town.
-42.00% of the Mentone - Valley Head workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mentone - Valley Head is a town of professionals, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Mentone - Valley Head who work in management occupations (9.71%), sales jobs (9.21%), and office and administrative support (8.36%).
+When you are in Mentone - Valley Head, you'll notice that it is more blue-collar than most other communities in America.
+40.59% of Mentone - Valley Head’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Mentone - Valley Head is a town of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Mentone - Valley Head who work in sales jobs (11.18%), office and administrative support (7.21%), and healthcare (6.06%).

 Mentone - Valley Head is home to a number of people employed in the armed forces.
 When you visit or walk around Mentone - Valley Head, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.